 Answer = D) Municipal bond fund

-The North American Securities Administrators Association (NASAA) regulates the financial industry and is responsible for writing the test questions.
-The more you know about the organization responsible for creating the exam, the more you can think about suitability from their perspective.
+The North American Securities Administrators Association (NASAA) regulates the securities industry at the state level and is responsible for the exam.
+The more you understand the regulator’s perspective, the easier it is to predict what the test writers consider “most suitable.”

 A 70-year-old investor living on a modest company pension and social security inherits $20,000 from a relative.
 Their current portfolio consists of growth funds and technology funds, which they want to keep in place.
 Although they are older, the investor prefers an aggressive portfolio.
 They wish to seek out an income-producing investment to supplement their retirement income.
 What should you recommend?